microsoft/MicrosoftCloud/tutorials/docs/ACS-to-Teams-Meeting/csharp/en-us/05-Deploy-to-SWA.md

 1. Visit https://portal.azure.com in your browser and sign in.

-1. Type `static web apps` in the top search bar and select `Static Web Apps` from the options that appear.
+2. Type `static web apps` in the top search bar and select `Static Web Apps` from the options that appear.

     ![Azure Static Web Apps](/img/acs-to-teams/search-swa-portal.png "Azure Static Web Apps")

-1. Select `Create` in the toolbar.
+3. Select `Create` in the toolbar.

-1. Perform the following tasks:
+4. Perform the following tasks:
     - Select your subscription.
     - Select the resource group to use (create a new one if needed).
 You can use the same resource group that you used for ACS if you'd like.
     - Enter an Azure Static Web Apps name of `acs-to-teams-meeting`.
     - Select the `Free` plan type.
     - Select a region.

-1. Select the GitHub radio button and sign in to your GitHub account.
+5. Select the GitHub radio button and sign in to your GitHub account.

-1. After signing in, select your GitHub:
+6. After signing in, select your GitHub:
     - Organization
     - Repository (this will be the `MicrosoftCloud` repository you forked earlier in this tutorial)
     - Branch (select `main`)

-1. In the `Build Details` section perform the following tasks:
+7. In the `Build Details` section perform the following tasks:
     - Build Presets: `React`
     - App location: `/samples/acs-to-teams-meeting/client/react`
-    - Api location: `/samples/acs-to-teams-meeting/server/typescript`
+    - Api location: `/samples/acs-to-teams-meeting/server/csharp`
     - Output location: `build`

-1. Select `Review + create`.
+8. Select `Review + create`.

-1. Review the details and select `Create`.
+9. Review the details and select `Create`.

-1. Notice the URL that is created for your static web app.
+10. Notice the URL that is created for your static web app.
 Copy the URL shown on the Overview screen to a file.
 You'll need it later in this exercise.

-1. Select `Settings --> Configuration` for your new static web app.
+11. Select `Settings --> Configuration` for your new static web app.

-1. Add all of the following key/value pairs into the `Application settings` by selecting the `+ Add` button.
-Get the values from your `local.settings.json` in the `server/typescript` folder.
+12. Add all of the following key/value pairs into the `Application settings` by selecting the `+ Add` button.
+Get the values from your `local.settings.json` in the `GraphACSFunctions` project in Visal Studio.

     ```
     # Get the values from your local.settings.json file